Psymetrix/SA-MP-Editor/README.md

 # SA-MP-Editor
-SA-MP in-game editor for createing objects, vehicles, actors and more.
+SA-MP in-game editor for creating objects, vehicles, actors and more.